artemZholus/gpushare-scheduler-extender/docs/designs/designs.md

 3.2 Choose the Pod with the GPU memory request amount specified in the parameter of the `Allocate` function.
 There may be some pods with the same GPU memory request amount.
 If so, it chooses the pod with the earliest assumedTimestamp.

-3.3 Mark the chosen pod's annotation `ALIYUN_COM_GPU_MEM_ASSIGNED` as `true`, and indicate that the GPU device is assigned to the container in the runtime.
+3.3 Mark the chosen pod's annotation `NVIDIA_COM_GPU_MEM_ASSIGNED` as `true`, and indicate that the GPU device is assigned to the container in the runtime.

 ![](sequence.jpg)